-In Maine the fourth Sunday in March is always "Maine Maple Sunday."
-This is a day when members of the Maine Maple Producers Association [MMPA] such as Eureka Farms, open their sugarhouses to the public for a day of seeing the process of making maple syrup up close.
+In Maine the fourth weekend in March is always "Maine Maple Weekend."
+This is a 2-day event when members of the Maine Maple Producers Association [MMPA] such as Eureka Farms, open their sugarhouses to the public for a day of seeing the process of making maple syrup up close.
 It is a free event and very well attended at sugarhouses all across the great State of Maine.

 The main attraction at our Maine Maple Sunday is of course our wood fired evaporator.
 It goes all day, boiling the sap into syrup.
 The hood opens so visitors can view the sap boiling into syrup.

 Another staple at Eureka Farms on Maine Maple Sunday is Gifford's vanilla ice cream.
 We provide free samples of the delicious ice cream with warm maple syrup drizzled on top.
-There is also a team of draft horses giving sleigh or wagon rides weather permitting.
+There is also a team of draft horses or a tractor giving sleigh or wagon rides weather permitting.

 Of course all of our delicious products are available for purchase and some are available for sampling.

 In 2015 we had our extended family Susan Riley of Riley's Market who gave demonstrations of making wooden bowls using wood from our farm on her lathe.
 Her beautiful products, which were not limited to just bowls were also for sale.
 Not only are we a family orientated business here at Eureka Farms but we’re community minded as well.
-Also in 2015 the Palmyra Community Center was on hand selling attendees a large menu of grilled foods plus hot and cold beverages.
-We also had our good friend Albert in the sugarhouse with a honey bee display.
-Albert was educating those interested about how a hive works, bees in general and what a bee keeper uses to for equipment.
-Albert had an educational hive on display which has individual frames that can be removed and inside the frames are pictures of what an actual hive looks like
+We have food concessions available so visitors can purchase refreshments while they are here at Eureka Farms.